12 Ways to Add Great Bedroom Texture

 (image credit: Shirley Meisels)

 Rug can give a punch of texture to a space really easily.
-This decorating hack will add texture and significantly increase the coziness of your bedroom.
+This simple decorating hack will add texture and significantly increase the coziness of your bedroom.